pqrkchqps/diehard-dot-fund-school/facilitators_guide/ongoing_practice.md

 ### On Loomio

 * People use Loomio itself to talk about how they use Loomio.
-It provides an obvious platform to "talk about the talking".
+It provides an obvious platform to “talk about the talking”.
 * The process of joining Loomio causes groups to reflect on many aspects of their collaboration and decision-making process, which creates the opportunity to improve.